U.S. Air Force F-35 Lightning II makes historic first on highway in Finland

-The Finnish Air Force hosted exercise BAANA 2024, Sept.
-4, on Hosio Highway Strip, Ranua, Finland.
-During the exercise the aircraft landed on a highway strip in Finland to practice Agile Combat Employment which increases the ability of our collective partners to collaborate and operate in a joint, high-intensity environment, improve readiness, responsiveness and interoperability.
-(U.S. Army photo by Sgt.
-Scyrrus Corregidor)
+A U.S. Air Force F-35 Lightning II aircraft assigned to 48th Fighter Wing, RAF Lakenheath, U.K., takes off during exercise BAANA 2024 on Hosio Highway strip, Ranua, Finland, Sept.
+4. During the exercise two F-35 aircraft demonstrated landing and take-off operations on a highway strip in Finland to practice Agile Combat Employment which increases the ability of our collective partners to collaborate and operate in a joint, high-intensity environment, improve readiness, responsiveness and interoperability.
+(U.S. Air Force photo by Airman 1st Class Tabatha Chapman)

 |Date Taken: